 Read these instructions carefully.
 Failure to follow the proper procedure may delay your application.

-- McGill's application system, uApply, is now entirely online and requires that you create an account.
+- McGill's application system is entirely online and requires that you create an account.
 Start with the stepwise instructions provided at How To Apply.
 From the application deadline to how to upload required supporting documents, all the information provided is relevant and useful.
 It is worth your time to check out all of the links!

 - Complete the online application, the required method of application at McGill.
 A credit card is required in order to pay the non-refundable application fee.
 If for some reason you are unable to access or complete the online application, please grad.eps [at] mcgill.ca (contact us) at the EPS department office for help.
 Applications completed online are automatically forwarded to the Department of Earth & Planetary Sciences.